-We offer creativity workshops and talks, delivered through partnerships with community-based hosts and established artists.
-Partnerships are typically focused around environmental and societal objectives and themes, and aim to attract participation from deep within the grassroots.
+We offer creativity workshops, in partnership with community-based hosts and established artists.
+These partnerships are typically focused around environmental and societal themes, and aim to attract participation from deep within the grassroots.

-Participants benefit from creative enrichment in a relaxed and familiar setting, with practitioners who they wouldn't have otherwise worked alongside.
-To further encourage their creativity, any of the best work made - regardless of age - has the potential to be exhibited within a community-based setting.
-The emphasis is to profile work by aspiring, emerging and professional artists alike, who respond to the same creative theme set by the curator.
+Workshop participants benefit from creative enrichment in a relaxed and familiar setting, with practitioners who they wouldn't have otherwise worked alongside.
+To further encourage their creativity, the best work made - regardless of age - has the potential to be exhibited at a community-based showcase.
+The emphasis is to profile work by aspiring, emerging and professional artists alike, who respond to the same theme.

 The majority of participants, across all ages, have attended multiple events since 2013.
 We know from their feedback that they enjoy the opportunity to develop their creative interests and self-expression in a supportive environment.
 Many have said they would probably otherwise have stayed at home had they not attended our events during weekends and holidays.

-Workshop participants of all ages, from as young as six years, have been invited to enter further solo work for group exhibitions.
+Workshop participants of all ages, from as young as six years, have been invited to enter new solo work for group exhibitions.

 As a growing collective we are proud to have received excellent media support over the years, which also benefits our community-based partners.
 Please click here for a feature highlighting our work.

-- Locals' Art Hut hosted by Thrive Battersea Park for Chelsea Fringe Festival annually since 2016.
+Locals' Art Hut kindly hosted by Thrive Battersea Park for Chelsea Fringe Festival - annually since 2016.

-- 650 places enjoyed by ages 3 to 80+ in over 50 creative enrichment workshops and talks.
+700 places enjoyed by ages 3 to 80+ in 50 creative enrichment workshops and talks.

-- Hundreds of hours of workshops delivered through partnerships with around 30 established artists in painting, print making, drawing, collage, mixed media, cartooning, sculpture and ceramics.
+Hundreds of hours of workshops delivered through partnerships with over 30 established artists in painting, print making, drawing, collage, mixed media, cartooning, sculpture and ceramics.

-- Hosted by three primary schools; four London youth clubs; seven public venues and charitable groups including Thrive Battersea Park; Doddington & Rollo Community Roof Garden; IntoUniversity Brent; IntoUniversity Lambeth; Future Skills Youth Training; Haven Lodge sheltered accommodation; WoW Mums; Devas Youth; Hebe Foundation; Katherine Low Settlement and the Bromley-by-Bow Centre.
+In London, hosted by three primary schools; six youth clubs; seven public venues and charitable groups.
+Includes: Thrive charity Battersea Park; Doddington & Rollo Community Roof Garden; IntoUniversity Brent; IntoUniversity Lambeth; Future Skills Youth Training; Haven Lodge sheltered accommodation; WoW Mums; Devas Youth; Hebe Foundation; Katherine Low Settlement and the Bromley-by-Bow Centre.